Home

 On February 7, 2006, Thurman was named a knight of the Ordre des Arts et des Lettres of France for outstanding achievement in the field of art and literature.

-In July 2006 Thurman starred opposite of Luke Wilson in My Super Ex-Girlfriend.
-Thurman starred as a super-heroine named "G-Girl" who is dumped by her boyfriend and then takes her revenge upon him.
-Thurman received a reported 14 million dollars for the role, but the film flopped.
-Once again Thurman was well-received, yet the film itself was not.
+In July 2006, Thurman starred opposite Luke Wilson in My Super Ex-Girlfriend.
+Thurman portrayed a super-heroine named "G-Girl" who is dumped by her boyfriend and then takes her revenge upon him.
+Thurman received a reported $14 million for the role, but the film flopped.
+Once again Thurman was well-received, yet the film was not.

-Thurman dedicates herself to a variety of political and social causes and interests.
-She is a supporter of the United States Democratic Party, and has made donations to the campaigns of John Kerry, Hillary Clinton, and Joseph Driscoll.
-She is a strong supporter of gun control laws, and in 2000, she participated in Marie Claire’s “End Gun Violence Now” campaign.
+Thurman supports the United States Democratic Party, and has given money to the campaigns of John Kerry, Hillary Clinton, and Joseph R. Driscoll.
+She supports gun control laws, and in 2000, she participated in Marie Claire’s “End Gun Violence Now” campaign.
 She also participated in Planned Parenthood’s “March for Women’s Lives” to support the legality of abortion.
-Thurman is also a board member of the New York- and Boston-based organization Room to Grow, a charitable organization providing aid to families and children born into poverty.
-She currently serves on the Board of Trustees of the Tibet House.
+Thurman is a member of the board of the New York– and Boston-based organization Room to Grow, a charitable organization providing aid to families and children born into poverty.
+She serves on the board of the Tibet House.

-In 2007, Thurman hosted the Nobel Peace Prize Concert in Oslo together with actor Kevin Spacey.
+In 2007, Thurman hosted the Nobel Peace Prize Concert in Oslo, Norway with actor Kevin Spacey.

 Uma Thurman - Personal Quotes